-Thought two-factor auth completely locks down Office 365?
-Not quite
+Two-factor auth totally locks down Office 365?
+You may want to check all your services...

 A network's only as strong as its weakest link or worker

-Hackers can potentially obtain access to Microsoft Office 365-hosted emails and calendars even if multi-factor-authentication is thought to be in place, we were warned this week.
+Hackers can potentially obtain access to Microsoft Office 365 emails and calendars even if multi-factor-authentication is in place, we were warned this week.

-Cybercrooks are able to force their way into corporate Office 365 accounts, bypassing single sign-on or multi-factor authentication, by targeting older systems, according to email security biz Proofpoint.
+Cybercrooks are able to force their way into corporate Office 365 accounts, bypassing single sign-on or multi-factor authentication, by targeting older systems that aren't well protected, email security biz Proofpoint has argued.

-The trick is to target legacy services that use weak or known passwords, are not secured behind multi-factor-authentication, and, once commandeered, can be used to poke around inside the corporate structure.
-If you don't know the password, it could be phished via email or instant message.
+The trick, we're told, is to target legacy services that use weak or known passwords, are not secured behind multi-factor-authentication, and, once commandeered, can be used to poke around inside a corporate structure.
+If you don't know a target's password, it could be phished via email or instant message.

-This all may seem obvious, but apparently people are being stung by it.
+This all may seem obvious, but apparently some people are being stung by it.

 "The current wave of attacks mostly goes after Exchange Web Services and ActiveSync," said Ryan Kalember, Proofpoint's senior vice president of cybersecurity strategy, earlier this week.
 "A little real-time phishing gets mixed in, but is usually not necessary."